christian berstart brut

 Carlo Zinelli : a convulsive beauty - © christian berst — art brut

-Catalog published for the exhibition Carlo Zinelli: a convulsive beauty, from june 10th to july 23rd, 2011.
+Catalog published to mark the exhibition Carlo Zinelli : a convulsive beauty, from june 10th to july 23rd, 2011.

 Press review